facelessuser/PyMdown/Usage.md

 ```

 ### Batch Processing
 PyMdown has a batch processing mode (`--batch` or `-b`).
-When the batch flag is set, PyMdown will accept multiple paths and wildcard patterns.
+When the batch flag is set, PyMdown will accept multiple paths and wild-card patterns.

 ```
 pymdown -b *.md documents/*md